roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-08.md

  Daddy trust his penis into Crystal's pussy throughout this next, big cum, and she shrieked and screamed under him feeling it vibrate every part of her being.
 She was almost crying, whimpering, as the cum subsided, and his big erection was still deep inside her twat.

  After her orgasm, Daddy repositioned her -- and me -- to continue the hot sex with my girl friend.
 I found myself on my back on the bed, spread open wide, with Crystal now on her fours bent over to eat my cunt.
 I lifted my head, not seeing her face because her long curly hair was falling all around it.
 But I felt her wet teen tongue at my aching, juicy twat, and she started licking my clitty then thrusting tongue inside my hole.
 Down her slender body, past her hot round Latina ass, Daddy was kneeling behind, staring at me, pumping his rock into her twat from behind.
 I saw her tight, plump asscheeks rippling each time he thrust forward, and she was grunting into my pussy from the feeling of his massive cock filling her little teen vagina.
 She was a good cunt-licker, expertly darting her tongue around my clit and then inside my hole.
 I gave in, gyrating my hips under hers, feeling her making love to me with her mouth, until I was having orgasms against her face.
-Report_Story #3